FGMEMBERS/PC-9M/ReadmeFile.txt

 The Pilatus PC-9 is a single-engine, low-wing tandem-seat turboprop training aircraft manufactured by Pilatus Aircraft of Switzerland.
 More info at www.pilatus-aircraft.com

 Thanks to Johan G for amazing details on all liveries, Slovenian AF livery and beta testing.
 Without him we couldn't fix some bugs in package.
+Also I'd like to thank Rob Dosogne for Canadian livery and some fixes.

 Big thanks to David Culp and Erik Hofman, this PC-9M package is based on their PC-7 package.